tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Plural](https://github.com/pluralsh/plural) :fire::fire: - Plural is a CLI tool and holistic DevOps management platform for rapidly deploying, managing, and monitoring open-source applications on Kubernetes.
 - :green_heart:[RBAC Lookup](https://github.com/FairwindsOps/rbac-lookup) :fire::fire::fire: - RBAC Lookup is a CLI that allows you to easily find Kubernetes roles and cluster roles bound to any user, service account, or group name.
 - :green_heart:[stern](https://github.com/stern/stern) :fire::fire::fire::fire::fire: - Stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
+- :green_heart:[Kustomize](https://github.com/kubernetes-sigs/kustomize/) :fire::fire::fire::fire::fire: - Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.
+Now, built into `kubectl` as `apply -k`.

 ### Cluster Provisioning
 - :green_heart:[Bootkube](https://github.com/kubernetes-sigs/bootkube) :fire::fire::fire::fire: - Bootkube is a tool for launching self-hosted Kubernetes clusters.